How To Apply For Benefits

 If you realize you made a mistake while filing, give us a call at (208) 332-8942.
 To prevent delays in payment, call within 24 hours.

 If you were discharged or quit your last job, expect a call (or email if that is your preferred contact method) to determine if you are eligible for unemployment insurance.
-File your weekly reports while you are awaiting a determination.
+File your weekly certifications while you are awaiting a determination.

 * Need to know info